CharliePaxman/qwackPot/README.md

 The code takes **GENERAL** input values, defining the experimental conditions, and **SPECIFIC** input values, defining individual populated states in the heavy recoil nucleus.

+- for bash script to work, the dwuck4 executable, DWUCK4.exe, has to be as the same path -- i.e. /path/to/runQwackAndDwuck.sh, /path/to/qwuackPot/... and /path/to/DWUCK4.exe.
+Else, edit bash.

 (expand on this....)